-A rich tapestry of history, landscape and wildlife awaits at Yanga National Park, writes Kathryn Scobie
+A rich tapestry of history, landscape and wildlife awaits at Yanga National Park.

-However, this picturesque national park, located half way between Hay and Mildura, should be on your list for your next trip into Outback NSW.
+Yanga National Park is located half way between Hay and Mildura, and should be on your list for your next trip into Outback NSW.
 The rugged landscape, abundant birdlife and fascinating history of this area make it well worth the visit.

 Ranger-led Discovery activities, including tag-a-long vehicle tours, kid’s activities, and Ranger information sessions, make Yanga a family-friendly national park.

 There are also experienced guides available to show you around the park.
 Hop into the Outback Geo Adventures 12-seater ‘geo-bus’ and explore the pristine beauty of the area.
 The tour offers guided interpretation delivered by enthusiastic and informed guides, exclusive access to a 30km stretch of the Murrumbidgee River, and a rustic, bush morning tea.

 The stories of the people and landscape around Yanga National Park can be found in various displays at the Yanga Homestead, Yanga Woolshed and Cook’s Cottage, as well as signage dotted around the Park, reminders of the rich pastoral history of this region.

 This area provided vital resources for its Aboriginal inhabitants, including waterbirds, fish and yabbies, as well as shelter and medicine.
 Keep an eye out around the lake edges for middens of fresh water mussels and scarred trees, once stripped to make canoes.